Radioactive Waste Management

 - Immobilise waste in an insoluble matrix such as borosilicate glass or synthetic rock (fuel pellets are already a very stable ceramic: UO2).

-- Seal it inside a corrosion-resistant container, such as stainless steel.
+- Contain waste sealed inside a corrosion-resistant container, such as stainless steel.

-- Locate it deep underground in a stable rock structure.
+- Isolate waste from people and the environment, so eventually locate it deep underground in a stable rock structure.

-- Surround containers with an impermeable backfill such as bentonite clay if the repository is wet.
+- Delay any significant migration of radionuclides from the repository, so surround containers with an impermeable backfill such as bentonite clay if the repository is wet.

 Loading silos with canisters containing vitrified HLW in the UK.
 Each disc on the floor covers a silo holding ten canisters

-The Australian Synroc (synthetic rock) system is a more sophisticated way to immobilise such waste, and this process may eventually come into commercial use for civil wastes. (see page on Synroc).
+The Australian Synroc (synthetic rock) system is a more sophisticated way to immobilise such waste, and this process may eventually come into commercial use for civil wastes (see also appendix on Synroc).

 To date there has been no practical need for final HLW repositories, as surface storage for 40-50 years is first required so that heat and radioactivity can decay to levels which make handling and storage easier.

 The process of selecting appropriate deep geological repositories is now underway in several countries.
 Finland and Sweden are well advanced with plans for direct disposal of used fuel in mined repositories, since their parliaments decided to proceed on the basis that it was safe, using existing technology.
-Both countries have selected sites, in Sweden, after competition between two municipalities.
+Both countries have selected sites.
+In Sweden the location was decided after competition between two municipalities.
 The USA has opted for a final repository at Yucca Mountain in Nevada, though this is now stalled due to political decision.
 There have also been proposals for international HLW repositories in optimum geology2.
-(See also information page on International Nuclear Waste Disposal Concepts.)
+(See also page on International Nuclear Waste Disposal Concepts).

 Relative activity of used fuel with 38 GWd/t burn-up